mjolnirdev/OpenPBP/README.md

 # OpenPBP

-OpenPBP is a partially developed asynchronous tabletop gaming application written in Ruby.
+OpenPBP is a partially developed but functional asynchronous tabletop gaming application written in Ruby.

 ## Getting Started